What is the New York Scaffold Law?

 - Demolition of a building or other applicable structure

-- Pointing of a building
+- Pointing to a building

 What do construction workers need to know about the New York Scaffold Law?

-Construction workers need to know that the New York Scaffold Law ensures that you are provided with sufficient safety equipment to safely perform your job.
-If the Owner, the General Contractor, or your employer is taking any risks when it comes to gravity -related work, you are allowed to refuse to work in an unsafe manner and request better safety practices and proper safety devices.
-The New York Scaffold Law requires employers to go above and beyond to provide the most appropriate safety device for the required task, not just provide the bare minimum when it comes to gravity -related safety.
-Below are some examples of important safety practices that should be employed at every construction project:
+Construction workers need to know that the New York Scaffold Law ensures you have sufficient safety equipment to perform your job safely.
+If the Owner, the General Contractor, or your employer is taking any risks when it comes to gravity-related work, you are allowed to refuse to work in an unsafe manner and request better safety practices and proper safety devices.
+The New York Scaffold Law requires employers to go above and beyond to provide the most appropriate safety device for the required task, not just provide the bare minimum when it comes to gravity-related safety.

 - Any erection of scaffolding must be constructed a minimum of 10 feet away from electrical power lines to prevent falls from heights due to electrocution or electrical shocks.

-- Scaffolds must be erected in level and stable surfaces and clear of debris to prevent the safety device from shifting or collapsing.
+- Scaffolds must be erected on level and stable surfaces and clear of debris to prevent the safety device from shifting or collapsing.
 Scaffold steps and landings must be fitted with nonslip treads and guardrails.

 - Safety netting or sturdy canopies must be used to protect workers and pedestrians from falling objects that are being hoisted or secured, and they must not be allowed to develop holes or fall into disrepair.